Video Monetization

 Brand sponsorships and partnerships can be a profitable way to make money from your live stream video content.

-Sponsors will pay you to create your live stream content in exchange for a casual “shout-out” or more formal ad-read during your stream.
+Sponsors will pay you to create your content in exchange for a casual “shout-out” or more formal ad-read during your stream.
 For most content creators, they’re a segment in your live stream where you:

 • Mention the brand